 Why do you need both a CPA and an attorney — and why is the combined CPA attorney so hard to find?

 A CPA attorney holds both a JD — juris doctorate — and a CPA license.
 They handle the intersection of tax law and deal structure, which is where the most money is made or lost in any transaction.
 Finding a good one takes time — in practice, seven or eight conversations before you find someone you trust and who fits your deal.
 In bigger cities, expect to pay $1,000 to $1,500 per hour or more.
-That rate is worth it.
 They help structure your Titan Thesis from a tax and legal perspective so that when a deal closes, you keep as much of the proceeds as possible.

 What does an M&A advisor do and do you need one if you already have attorneys?

 An M&A advisor helps you navigate the full deal process — building your seller’s thesis, positioning the business for maximum multiple, managing the buyer conversation, running the negotiation strategy, and making sure you do not get caught in an LOI Smackdown.
 Attorneys handle the legal documents.
 The M&A advisor handles the deal strategy and the human dynamics.
 They are not interchangeable.
 Most owners who go to market without an advisor either accept the first offer or leave money on the table from poor positioning.
+See also: 35 Questions to Ask an M&A Advisor.

 Why does your personal support team matter during a business sale?

 A business transaction is a sustained high-stress event that runs for months.
 Eating poorly, losing sleep, skipping exercise, and handling your own logistics all compound over time into degraded decision quality at exactly the moments when your decisions are worth the most money.
 A personal assistant for your life removes friction.
 A personal cook or meal prep service removes the nutrition decisions.
 A personal trainer maintains your energy and mental sharpness.
-These are not luxuries during a deal — they are infrastructure for protecting your thinking.

 How early should you build your M&A team before going to market?

 As early as possible — ideally in the five-year or four-year window before your target exit.
 The CPA attorney alone can take 12 to 18 months to find the right person.
 Your M&A attorney needs time to understand your business and your deal structure preferences.
 Your deal project manager needs time to develop the reporting cadence that makes due diligence manageable.
 The team you want available when a buyer engages is not a team you can assemble in 60 days.
+See also: 5-4-3-2 Exit Planning Framework.

-Related: Seller’s Thesis | Titan Thesis | 5-4-3-2 Framework | Due Diligence | Exit Ratio 360™ on Amazon
+Related: Titan Thesis | 5-4-3-2 Framework | 35 Questions to Ask an M&A Advisor | Exit Ratio 360™ on Amazon

 About Scott Sylvan Bell

-Scott Sylvan Bell is a mid-market exit strategy consultant and the creator of the Exit Ratio 360™ — the only 360-point business evaluation system built specifically for owners of $10M to $250M companies preparing for a sale.
-His book Exit Ratio 360™ is available on Amazon — learn more at scottsylvanbell.com/why-scott/.
+Scott Sylvan Bell is a mid-market exit strategy consultant and the creator of the Exit Ratio 360™.
+His book is available on Amazon.